No Tags Found!

 From India, Bidar

-such key personnel know that the organisation depends on their skills and tend to compromise with the disciplinary issues.
-The Owner tend to tolerate with it because he apparently has no choice.
+Key personnel should know that the organization depends on their skills and tends to compromise with disciplinary issues.
+The owner tends to tolerate it because he apparently has no choice.
 Developing a strong second line in every skill set is the answer to this problem.

 From India, Pune